-The risk to the Fund in holding illiquid securities is that they may be more difficult to sell if the Fund wants to dispose of the security in response to adverse developments or in order to raise money for redemptions or other investment opportunities.
+The risk to the Fund in holding illiquid securities is that they may be more difficult to sell if the Fund wants to dispose of the security in response to adverse developments in order to raise money for the quarterly repurchase of its shares or other investment opportunities.
 Illiquid trading conditions may also make it more difficult for the Fund to realize a security's fair value.